CA4022/Lab6-ML_RecSys/README.md

-# Machine Learning with SPARK MLlib
+# Machine Learning with SPARK
 This Lab provides some pointers and resources for Machine Learning with Spark MLib.
 The official guide is available [here](https://spark.apache.org/docs/2.3.0/ml-guide.html)